NCI-CGR/TriosCompass_v2/README.md

 ---

 #### Regions excluded in dnSTR calling
-For the human genome hg38, the file GRCh38GenomicSuperDup.bed was obtained using the UCSC Table Browser32 (hg38.genomicSuperDups table).
-It needs to be further sorted, compressed and indexed:
+For the human genome hg38, the file GRCh38GenomicSuperDup.bed was obtained using the UCSC Table Browser (hg38.genomicSuperDups table).
+It needs to be further sorted, compressed and indexed as shown below:

 ```bash
 bedtools sort -i GRCh38GenomicSuperDup.bed | bgzip -c > GRCh38GenomicSuperDup.bed.gz